We outline the bull and bear case for the business and break down is Peloton stock a good buy right now.

 More from MyWallSt:

 So, should I buy Peloton stock?

 Despite its often-mocked image of being an upper-class stock for the privileged, Peloton makes a strong case for investors.
-Financing plans on hardware make it affordable, and its products have very high resale value.
-All this combined with a competitive subscription price make the product good value when spread over a few years.
+Financing plans on hardware make it affordable, and its products have a very high resale value.
+All this combined with a competitive subscription price makes the product good value when spread over a few years.

-Peloton instructors cannot see users’ heart rate or screen, and can only see output, cadence, and resistance.
+- Peloton instructors cannot see users’ heart rate or screen, and can only see output, cadence, and resistance.

-Peloton prohibits users from modifying the bike to download other apps like Hulu or Netflix.
+- Peloton prohibits users from modifying the bike to download other apps like Hulu or Netflix.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently hold positions in companies mentioned above.
 Read our full disclosure policy here.